Close

 Additional comments

-EXTRAS / SPECIAL REMARKS: Participation fee EUR 350 (Euros).
+Participation fee EUR 350 (Euros).
 The fee can either be transferred in advance via bank transfer, or paid in cash on arrival.
-It includes accommodation, food and one trip to the Hot River area in Reykjadalur.
-The fee does not include the transportation from Reykjavík to the camp and back, which costs EUR 30 one way or EUR 60 for both ways.
+It includes accommodation and food.
+The fee does not include the transportation from Reykjavík to the camp and back, which costs EUR 50 one way or EUR 100 for both ways.

 Requirements